rm5565/Battleship/README.md

-# Battleship
-### Battleship Strategy Simlulator
+# Battleship Strategy Simlulator

-This code is meant as an intermediate instructional sample of C programming.
+This code is meant as a beginner instructional sample of C programming.
 It started as a simple Battleship human vs. computer game, with the computer simply guessing every move.
 This evolved into a slightly smarter approach, and from there another two rounds of improvements to the computer's strategy.

+It demonstrates use of arrays, structures, pointers, header file and modules, macros, as well as using terminal escape sequences for color and location.

 ### What is Battleship
 Battleship is a two player game where each player tries to sink their opponent's ships.
 Each player has a private 10x10 matrix on which